-Stedham Primary School Pupil Premium Strategy Statement 2022-2025
+Stedham Primary School Pupil Premium Strategy Statement 2023-2026

-This statement details our school's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last years spending of pupil premium had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.